wagnbeu0/Nextcloud-Backup-Restore/README.md

 ## Requirements

 - *pigz* (https://zlib.net/pigz/) when using backup compression.
 If not installed already, it can be installed with `apt install pigz` (Debian/Ubuntu).
 If not available, you can use another compression algorithm (e.g. gzip)
+- *rsync* when using incremental backups.
+If not installed already, it can be installed with `apt install rsync` (Debian/Ubuntu).

 ## Important notes about using the scripts